Wondering what to do in Rhode Island in the fall? Here are a few fall activities in Rhode Island that you should add to

 Discover Fall in Providence, Rhode Island

 I’ll admit, in the past, I haven’t been impressed by Providence, the capital.
-But, it’s definitely more appealing when Autumn makes an appearance so you can talk a walk around the city and enjoy the foliage.
+But, it’s definitely more appealing when Autumn makes an appearance.
+There are a few Fall activities in Rhode Island that happen right here in Providence.
+You can even walk around the city and enjoy the foliage.

 If you’re like me, you use every excuse to dress in cozy sweaters, beanies, and knee-high boots while sipping hot apple cider.
 Another great Rhode Island Fall discovery is the WaterFire festival in Downtown Providence.
 Something about foliage and fire just does it for me… 😉

 Local artist, Barnaby Evans creates quite the display with his award-winning art installations that light up 3 rivers in the city.